Kaliningrad

 Zelenogradsk, Russia

 Zelenogradsk is one of the popular seaside resorts on the coast north of Kaliningrad.
-The citizens of the big city come here in large numbers when the weather is for walks or a day at the beach.
-In the cozy town you can see a mix of German Baltic architecture and modern Russian buildings.
+Citizens of the big city go here in large numbers when the weather is good for promenades or a trip to the beach.

 The world’s only amber mine is located near the town of Yantarny, from where most of the world’s amber is excavated.
 At the mine you can visit an observation platform from where you can see the excavations, and you can try your luck in a pile of amber-filled soil in the same place.